 Prior to the offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$15.00 and \$17.00 per share.
-We have applied to have our common stock approved for quotation on The Nasdaq National Market under the symbol "HEES."
+The initial public offering price of our common stock is \$18.00 per share.
+Our common stock is approved for quotation on The Nasdaq National Market under the symbol "HEES."